Welcome to the Alabama Hills National Scenic Area!

 When you are visiting this place, please be mindful of where you walk or park your vehicle.
 Desert plants keep the soil healthy and provide homes and food for wildlife.
 They are specially adapted for their environment, and sagebrush can live up to 100 years old!
 However, these plants can be destroyed easily if trampled on by foot or vehicle.
 Please stick to existing trails and roads.

-- There is very limited cell phone coverage in the Alabama Hills.
-Do not depend on it.
+- There is very limited cell phone coverage; don’t depend on it.